 Rogue Engineering is proud to introduce the most technologically advanced short shift kits available for BMWs.
 At Rogue, we realize that simply shortening the shift lever or moving the pivot point will not produce optimal shift feel.
 The smooth action that sets the OCTANE short shift kit apart from the others comes from our unique Weighted Selector Rod.

-With the RE Weighted Selector Rod, you can enjoy the benefits of a short shifter while improving shifter smoothness and virtually eliminating the gearbox notchiness and gear whine that is associated with some manufacturers kits.
+With the RE Weighted Selector Rod, you can enjoy the benefits of a short shifter while improving smoothness and virtually eliminating the gearbox notchiness and gear whine that is associated with some manufacturers kits.